rafacianci/my-library/README.md

-For this project I used ReactJS, with Redux.
+For this project, I used ReactJS, with Redux.

-I used the React CLI to create the project boilerplaite to be the fastest way to create and deploy a new project.
+I used the React CLI to create the project boilerplate to be the fastest way to create and deploy a new project.

-For deploy I'm using the Heroku with Automatic deploy, when there is new commits on master.
+For deploy, I'm using the Heroku with Automatic deploy, when there are new commits on master.

 And in this project directory, you can run: